saihgupr/Smart-AC-Control/README.md

 > Don’t forget to share your own wiring diagram or code if you improve it.
 This project is weirdly satisfying, and way cheaper than buying a "smart" air conditioner.

----

-## License

-MIT License — feel free to copy, remix, or improve!